Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

-\update{However, the feasibility of the above results may be uncertain, because the removal efficiency is often suboptimal, such that removal falls short of the flow rate to surfaces.
-For example, DAC systems using sorbents exhibit removal efficiencies of around \(5 \times 10^{-2} \) (based on Soeherman et al.~\cite{soeherman2023overcoming}, which reviews various CO$_2$-removal technologies), giving a median removal potential of $2\times10^{0}$ GtCO$_2$/y for cities, $6\times10^{-1}$ GtCO$_2$/y for HVAC systems and $1\times10^{-1}$ GtCO$_2$/y for automobiles with sorbent surfaces.
-We can compare these potential removal rates with current DAC systems which are removing around $10^3$ tCO$_2$/y (based on McQueen et al.~\cite{mcqueen2021review}, which reviews DAC approaches in the US) or $10^{-6}$ GtCO$_2$/y (Fig.~\ref{fig:6}A). }
+The realization of the above transport-limited potentials is constrained by the fact that removal efficiencies are often suboptimal, and the deployment of sorbents across large infrastructure surface areas is limited by the necessity of a complete removal chain. \update{For example, DAC systems using sorbents exhibit removal efficiencies of around \(5 \times 10^{-2} \) (based on Soeherman et al.~\cite{soeherman2023overcoming}, which reviews various CO$_2$-removal technologies), giving a median removal potential of $2\times10^{0}$ GtCO$_2$/y for cities, $6\times10^{-1}$ GtCO$_2$/y for HVAC systems and $1\times10^{-1}$ GtCO$_2$/y for automobiles with sorbent surfaces. } \updateii{If applications are reaction- or regeneration-limited, removal efficiencies may be lower.
+For example, if removal efficiency decreases by two orders of magnitude to $5\times10^{-4}$ in natural and external airflows, the corresponding removal potentials decrease to approximately $2\times10^{-2}$ GtCO$_2$/y for cities and $1\times10^{-3}$ GtCO$_2$/y for automobiles.} \update{We can compare these potential removal rates with current DAC systems which are removing around $10^3$ tCO$_2$/y (based on McQueen et al.~\cite{mcqueen2021review}, which reviews DAC approaches in the US) or $10^{-6}$ GtCO$_2$/y (Fig.~\ref{fig:6}A).}